DuroMax XP13000HX - 10500/13000W Dual Fuel Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the DuroMax XP13000HX compare to generators of similar power (between 10000 and 11000 W).

-- Having a dry weight of 240 lbs, the DuroMax XP13000HX belongs in the expected weight range for generators which produce 10000 to 11000 rated watts.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the DuroStar DS13000MX, with a dry weight of just 209 pounds.
+- With a dry weight of 240 pounds, the DuroMax XP13000HX finds itself in the expected weight range for generators able to produce between 10000 and 11000 rated watts.
+If weight is a key factor for your needs, the DuroStar DS13000MX is noteworthy for being one of the top contenders in this power range, with a dry weight of 209 pounds.

 Here's a list of the most popular specific comparisons: